THE AMAZING and RELENTLESS HUMAN DEVELOPMENT of FOCUSING

 Not being now, but being on the way, is what focusing does, it was built that way, it's going somewhere which is not here.
 And if we want a life with a sense of purpose, if we plan wisely focusing can lead to greatly increased opportunities for pleasure.
 The main problem it involves is on the level of selecting priorities, because doing everything which we want to do is impossible.

-So, focusing worked best for practical things in the material world; but this same focusing learning system works successfully in all it's basic aspects, for emotions, wants and pleasure.
+So, focusing worked best for practical things in the material world; but this same focusing learning system seems to work successfully for emotions, wants and pleasure.

 And there seems to be nothing basically wrong or critically inefficient for survival, connected with having an emotional content to memories, and thus behavioural habitual ruts, aims, ambitions, and wants.